 All financial sanctions that were instructed to be paid in Student Center 140 between February 1, 2020 and April 30, 2020 have a new deadline of May 15, 2020.
-In our virtual environment our office is able to take payments over the phone.
-If you have an outstanding payment, please contact firstname.lastname@example.org to schedule a time to complete your payment.
+In our virtual environment our office is able to take payments over Zoom or phone.
+If you have an outstanding payment, please join this Zoom Meeting Room on Tuesdays from 1pm Pacific to 3pm Pacific (for Winter Quarter 2021).
+If this timeframe is inaccessible in your agenda, please contact email@example.com to schedule a time to complete your payment.
 If students would like to pay by check, they can mail their check to 901 12th Avenue, Student Center 140, Seattle, WA 98122.
-If you have concerns about payment given current circumstances, contact email@example.com for accommodations and/or alternatives.
+If you have concerns about payment given current circumstances, contact firstname.lastname@example.org for accommodations and/or alternatives.

 Other sanctions (classes, meetings, online modules, papers, etc.) will be expected for on-time completion.
 If they are not completed, our process – which may include fines and administrative holds for incomplete sanctions – will continue as usual.

 I have a question about an administrative hold on my student account.
 What should I do?